Registration Form (for download & print).

 The Northbrook Park District provides recreation opportunities for all residents and encourages participation by everyone.
 Programs and services are subject to the Americans with Disabilities Act (ADA), as well as applicable laws regarding nondiscrimination.
 We are happy to make reasonable modifications to assist anyone with special needs who wants to participate in a program.
-Call the District in advance of a program to discuss any necessary accommodation or if you need Park District materials in a special format, such as Braille, large print or audio cassette.
+Call the District in advance of a program to discuss any necessary accommodation.

 Warning of Risk

 Recreational activities are intended to challenge and engage the physical, mental and emotional resources of each participant.
 Despite careful and proper preparation, instruction, medical advice, conditioning and equipment, there is still a risk of serious injury when participating in any recreational activity.
 All hazards and dangers cannot be foreseen.
 Depending on the particular activity, certain risks, dangers and injuries may exist due to inclement weather, slips and falls, poor skill level or conditioning, carelessness, horseplay, unsportsmanlike conduct, premises defects, inadequate or defective equipment, inadequate supervision, instruction or officiating and other risks inherent to the particular activity.
 In this regard, it is impossible for the District to guarantee absolute safety.

 The Northbrook Park District takes photos and video of participants in classes, during special events and in the parks.
 By signing the waiver, you are giving permission to the District to use these photos and video in District publications and on our website and social media outlets.
 All photos and video are the property of the District.